2023 AVC Challenge Cup for Men

-The 2023 AVC Men's Challenge Cup, also known as the 2023 AVC Challenge Cup for Men, was the fourth edition of the AVC Men's Challenge Cup, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC), in that year with the Chinese Taipei Volleyball Association (CTVBA).
+The 2023 AVC Challenge Cup for Men, was the fourth edition of the AVC Challenge Cup for Men, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC), in that year with the Chinese Taipei Volleyball Association (CTVBA).
 The tournament was held in Taipei, Taiwan from 8 to 15 July 2023.

 The winners of the tournament qualified for the 2023 FIVB Men's Volleyball Challenger Cup.

 Thailand won their first title and earned the right to participate in 2023 Challenger Cup after defeating Bahrain in straight sets in the final.
 South Korea took the bronze after defeating Vietnam in the 3rd place match.
 Anurak Phanram named as the MVP of the tournament.

 Team

 Qualified teams

 The following teams qualified for the tournament.